MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 1. Install PyBind11 by using pip: `pip install pybind11` or `py -m pip install pybind11`.

-   Alternatively, you can install PyBind11 by using the Python Environments window, and then use its **Open in Powershell** command for the next step.
+   Alternatively, you can install PyBind11 by using the Python Environments window, and then use its **Open in PowerShell** command for the next step.

 1. In the same terminal, run `python -m pybind11 --includes` or `py -m pybind11 --includes`.